rogerpadilla/nukak-website/docs/entities.md

 ---
 index: 3
 ---

+# :egg: Entities

 Take any dump class (aka DTO) and annotate it with the decorators from `'@uql/core/entity'`.

 ```ts
 import { v4 as uuidv4 } from 'uuid';